Skip to main content Skip to footer

 How portfolio and project management work together

-Smart organizations don’t choose between portfolio and project management, they integrate them.
+Smart organizations don’t choose between portfolio and project management, they integrate them both.
 The portfolio sets direction.
 Projects create momentum.
 Together, they create a feedback loop that keeps strategy and execution in sync.

 Creating strategic alignment